santhoshiPaidiparthy/QA_Assessment/README.md

 Write a test to:

- * Submit an order for an Apple iPhone4s 16GB SIM-Free – Black (known issue with State drop-down, selecting Country is adequate) and verify the Total Price: given is correct (assume shipping cost is correct based on your choice).
+ * Submit an order for an Apple iPhone4s 16GB SIM-Free â€“ Black (known issue with State drop-down, selecting Country is adequate) and verify the Total Price: given is correct (assume shipping cost is correct based on your choice).
 You may assume prices shown on product pages are the correct price.
    * Related files: [orderIphoneTest.js](https://github.com/santhoshiPaidiparthy/QA_Assessment/blob/master/test/orderIphoneTest.js)
  * Verify updating your account details is saved and retrieved after logging out and back in using the My Account link.
    * Related files: [accntUpdateTest.js](https://github.com/santhoshiPaidiparthy/QA_Assessment/blob/master/test/accntUpdateTest.js)